hweebie/logistics-data-dashboard/README.md

 <img src="./src/assets/ReadmeScreen2.png">
 <img src="./src/assets/ReadmeScreen3.png">

-3PL users can use shipper-specific data dashboard to run business reviews with their Shippers
+3PL users can click into each Shipper's Business Review Dashboard, which automatically generates charts and data that can be used to run business reviews with their Shippers

 Features: